Kinvara 10 vs. Kinvara 8

 Having a fully seamless and ventilated upper, the Kinvara 8 receives our second highest rating in breathability, second only to the Top Pick for Lightweight Racing Flat winning On Cloud and New Balance Minimus 10v1.
 An extremely minimal and lightweight yet functional upper is used in the 8.
 Other than the seamless outer mesh layer, there is only a single thin foam layer lining the inside of the upper.
 This shoe won't protect your foot much from the harsh winter elements, but will definitely help you finish your run faster to get back inside and warm up those feet.

-Other models with the same score are the Adidas Adizero Boston 6 and the Newton Running Distance VI, both of which have moderate padding and lightweight, tight mesh.
+Scoring similarly, the Adidas Adizero Boston 6 has moderate padding and lightweight, tight mesh.
 This works to pull moisture from the shoe and allows airflow.
 Based on breathability alone, it is difficult to parse these shoes apart.
-Runners looking for lightweight, breathable neutral shoes should know that they are looking at the top of the stack with these models and should look for other qualities they value, like style and comfort, but based on this metric alone, one would be obliged to choose between the On Cloud, Minimus 10v1, and PureFlow 6.
-We recommend those looking for an all-around high performance shoe go with the PureFlow.
+Runners looking for lightweight, breathable neutral shoes should know that they are looking at the top of the stack with these models and should look for other qualities they value, like style and comfort, but based on this metric alone, one would be obliged to choose between the On Cloud and Minimus 10v1.

 Out comparing notes with runners during a side by side with the Minimus (John, front), Kinvara 8 (author, middle), and Nike Free RN (Tomasz, back).